History of France (1900–present): Population trends

 The population held steady from 40.7 million in 1911, to 41.5 million in 1936.
 The sense that the population was too small, especially in regard to the rapid growth of more powerful Germany, was a common theme in the early twentieth century.
 Natalist policies were proposed in the 1930s, and implemented in the 1940s.

 France experienced a baby boom after 1945; it reversed a long-term record of low birth rates.
 In addition, there was a steady immigration, especially from former French colonies in North Africa.
 The population grew from 41 million in 1946, to 50 million in 1966, and 60 million by 1990.
-The farm population decline sharply, from 35% of the workforce in 1945 to under 5% by 2000.
+The farm population declined sharply, from 35% of the workforce in 1945 to under 5% by 2000.
 By 2004, France had the second highest birthrate in Europe, behind only Ireland.

 Economy

 The overall growth rate of the French economy shows a very strong performance in the 1920s and again in the 1960s, with poor performances in the 1910s, 1930s, and 1990s.

 By the end of the 19th century, France had joined the industrial era.
 But it had joined late, and comparatively it had lost in the competition with its war-footing neighbor Germany, and with its trade-based chief rival across the Channel, Great Britain.
 France had great industry and infrastructure and factories, by 1900; but compared to Germany and Britain was "behind", so that people spoke of and French politicians complained of "the French backwardness (le retard français)".

 In 1870 the first signs of French industrial and general economic decline started to appear, compared to their new neighbor in Bismarck's newly united Germany, appeared during the Franco-Prussian War.
 The total defeat of France was less a demonstration of French weakness than it was of German militarism and industrial strength; this was in contrast to France's occupation of Germany during the Napoleonic wars.
 A huge sum had to be paid to Germany to end the war which provided the latter with even more capital.

 By 1914, however, German armament and general industrialization had out-distanced not only France but all of its neighbors.
 Just before 1914, France was producing about one-sixth as much Coal as Germany, made less than a third as much Pig iron and a quarter as much Steel.
 In a scenario recounted best in Barbara Tuchman's book The Guns of August, France together with Germany's other competitors had entered a "war-footing" rearmament race which, once again, temporarily stimulated spending while reducing saving and investment.